nazandre/thesis/self-reconfiguration/README.md

 Naz, A., Piranda, B., Bourgeois, J., & Goldstein, S. C. (2016, October).
 A distributed self-reconfiguration algorithm for cylindrical lattice-based modular robots.
 In Network Computing and Applications (NCA), 2016 IEEE 15th International Symposium on (pp. 254-263).
 IEEE.

+## How to have a look at C2SR source code?

+The C2SR main source code is [here](applicationsSrc/c2sr.cpp).

 ## How to run C2SR?

 1. Compile C2SR and VisibleSim (the procedure is described below).